HERBAL DRUG IS BETTER THAN ALLOPATHIC DRUG IN THE TREATMENT OF RHEUMATOID ARTHRITISHTML Full Text

 - Huizinga TW and Pincus T: In the clinic.
 Rheumatoid arthritis.
 Ann Intern Med 2010; 153: 15-19.

 - Edwards J, Szczepanski L and Szechinski J: Efficacy of B-cell-targeted therapy with rituximab in patients with rheumatoid arthritis.
 N Engl J Med 2004; 350: 2572-2581.

 - Andersen ML, Eduardo HRS and Maria de LVS: Evaluation of acute and chronic treatments with procumbens on Freund’s adjuvant-induced arthritis in rats.
 Journal of Ethnopharmacology 2004; 91: 325-330.

 - Sahaa S, Subrahmanyamb EVS and Chandrashekarc KS: In-vivo study for the anti-inflammatory activity of Bauhinia variegata leaves.
 Pharmaceutical Crops 2011; 2: 70-73.

 - Kripa KG: Modulation of inflammatory markers by the ethanolic extract of Leucas aspera in adjuvant arthritis.
 J Ethnopharmacol 2011; 134: 1024-1027.

-- Mali SM, Arulmozhi S and Kapase CU: Anti-arthritic activity of standardised extract of Phyllanthus amarus in Freund’s complete adjuvant induced arthritis.
+- Mali SM, Arulmozhi S and Kapase CU: Anti-arthritic activity of standardized extract of Phyllanthus amarus in Freund’s complete adjuvant-induced arthritis.
 Biomedicine and Aging Pathology 2011; 1: 185-190.

 - Jayaprakasam R, Ravi TK: Evaluation of antiarthritic activity of the root extract of Acalypha indica Using in-vitro techniques.
 International Journal of Phytopharmacy 2012; 2: 169-173.